When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

 2. Too much cleaning solution

-Most people think that using too much floor cleaning solution will lead to squeaky-clean floors.
+Most people think that using tons of floor cleaning solution will lead to squeaky-clean floors.
 This is usually not true and can easily lead to a sticky residue after cleaning.

-- When you use too much cleaner, the excess creates a soapy residue that is sticky to the feet especially when you’ve not done enough rinsing.
+When you use too much cleaner, the excess creates a soapy residue that is sticky to the feet – especially when haven’t rinsed enough after.

-With most bottles coming with measuring caps, ensure you use the recommended amount of cleaning agent for the stated amount of water.
+Most cleaner bottles come with measuring caps.
+Ensure you use the cap and follow the recommended amount of cleaning agent for the stated amount of water.

 3. Use of dirty water to clean the floor